About Me

 I was a Visiting Student at the Institute of Science and Technology for Brain-Inspired Intelligence (ISTBI), Fudan University from September 2025 to January 2026, working with Prof. Wei Cheng on computational psychiatry and multi-omics analyses of major depressive disorder.

-My research focuses on identifying potential biomarkers in psychiatric disorders through scRNA-seq and multi-omics integration.
+My research focuses on understanding cell-type-specific gene expression changes, cell-state programs, and identifying potential biomarkers in psychiatric disorders through single-cell transcriptomics and multi-omics integration.

 I am expected to join the Integrated Program in Neuroscience (IPN) at McGill University as a PhD student, supervised by Prof. Gustavo Turecki.
-My PhD research is expected to involve single-cell genomics of major depressive disorder.
+My PhD research is expected to focus on single-cell transcriptomics and molecular profiling of major depressive disorder.

 If you’re interested in collaborating or learning more about my work, feel free to contact me at lingfeng.zhang2@email.mcgill.ca.